InQuest/awesome-yara/README.md

 * [GoDaddy ProcFilter Rules](https://github.com/godaddy/yara-rules)
     - A couple dozen rules written and released by GoDaddy for use with ProcFilter (see next section).
 Example rules include detection for packers, mimikatz, and specific malware.
 * [h3x2b Rules](https://github.com/h3x2b/yara-rules) :gem:
-    - A collection of signatures from h3x2b which stand out in that they are generic and can be used to assist in reverse engineering.
+    - Collection of signatures from h3x2b which stand out in that they are generic and can be used to assist in reverse engineering.
 There are YARA rules for identifying crypto routines, highly entropic sections (certificate discovery for example), discovering injection / hooking functionality, and more.
 * [Icewater Rules](https://github.com/SupportIntelligence/Icewater)
-    - A repository of automatically generated YARA rules from Icewater.io.
+    - Repository of automatically generated YARA rules from Icewater.io.
 This repository is updated rapidly with newly generated signatures that mostly match on file size range and partial content hashes.
 * [InQuest Rules](https://github.com/InQuest/yara-rules) :eyes:
     - YARA rules published by InQuest researchers mostly geared towards threat hunting on Virus Total.
 Rules are updated as new samples are collected and novel pivots are discovered.
 The [InQuest Blog](http://blog.inquest.net) will often discuss new findings.
 * [kevthehermit Rules](https://github.com/kevthehermit/YaraRules)